 - Something old – this represents continuity with the bride’s family and lets her know that they will always be there for her.
 Examples are: Mums bracelet or granny’s pearls

 - Something new – this represents hope for the future and a fresh start.
 Most brides opt to use their dress or shoes as their “something new”.

 - Something borrowed – this is normally borrowed from a happily married couple so that the marital bliss will pass on to the bride.
 Examples could be a brooch pinned inside your dress or a veil or tiara

 - Something blue – this represents love, fidelity and purity.
 Many brides go for a blue bow on their garter or have blue ribbon stitched into their dress

 - Silver sixpence – this is not normally followed but is something that you should think about as it is said to represent financial security!

-Here are some more of my favourite wedding traditions…
+Here are some more wedding traditions…

 Wedding veil – The tradition of a bride wearing a veil was thought to be to hide the bride’s beauty and ward off evil spirits or another explanation is that during the times of arranged marriages the bride’s face would be covered until the groom had committed to the marriage

 Wedding bouquet – It is thought that the throwing of the wedding bouquet was introduced from America and it is believed that whoever catches the bouquet will be next to be married